Action 52 (NES)

-Although Star Evil is a vertical shooter, a few of the ships have partial horizontal versions.
+Despite being a vertical shooter, a few of the ships have partial horizontal versions.
 Some missing parts may have been filled by mirroring the graphics that are present, but even then some ships would be incomplete and/or missing the left orientation.

-The warps in Level 5 (most of the pits) do not work properly and instead of warping you to the next level, they take you to a glitched room in which you fall and die until you run out of lives.
+The warps in Level 5 (most of the pits) do not work properly: instead of warping you to the next level, they take you to a glitched room where you fall and die until running out of lives.

-One for Active Enterprises, possibly for the sound driver, is at offset 0x80034:
+One for Active Enterprises, possibly for the sound driver, is at offset 0x80034.

 GAME NAME ONE PLAYER TWO PLAYER MAIN MENU